CENTER FOR PHOTOGRAPHIC ART

 The Search Committee has adopted the following Schedule:

-• We will continue to accept applications through the end of November, 2018.
+• We will continue to accept applications until the position is filled.

-• Interviews with qualified applicants will begin in early 2019 with the expectation we will have the finalist identified and onboard by the end of March.
+• Interviews with qualified applicants will begin in December with the expectation we will have the finalist identified and onboard by the end of March.

 Board of Trustees